mteillet/PyVexr/README.md

 		- [x] Toggle Layer contact sheet mode for frame scrolling
 - [x] Switch and visualize other channels in multilayered exrs
 - [x] Tweak exposition and saturation on the fly
+- [x] Direct .mp4 export from PyVexr, baking in your exposure / saturation tweaks, and your chosen OCIO
 - [x] Easily accessible OCIOs
 	- [x] OCIO menu GUI
 	- [X] AgX support, with its looks